-To that end, REMPEC has prepared the Guidelines on the Decision-Making Process for Granting Access to a Place of Refuge for Ships in Need of Assistance, which were adopted in 2008 by the 15th Ordinary Meeting of the Contracting Parties to the Barcelona Convention..
+To that end, REMPEC has prepared the Guidelines on the Decision-Making Process for Granting Access to a Place of Refuge for Ships in Need of Assistance, which were adopted in 2008 by the 15th Ordinary Meeting of the Contracting Parties to the Barcelona Convention.

-In order to meet the specific objective of establishing places of refuge to minimize the risks of widespread pollution,
+In order to meet the Specific Objective of establishing places of refuge to minimize the risks of widespread pollution,

-- a) to identify, with [high priority], at the national level, appropriate procedures as outlined in the relevant IMO Guidelines 13,14 and EC Directives, supplemented by the associated Guidelines and Principles prepared by REMPEC, in order to facilitate the decision making when designating a place of refuge for ships in need of assistance; - that all Mediterranean States draw up plans to deal with ships in distress, including, appropriate equipment and means, as required, and define the modalities of the response according to its nature and to the risk incurred;

-c) to continue providing assistance to countries, which so request, to define procedures and draw up plans as specified in sub-objectives a) and b) above.
+- a) to identify, with high priority, at the national level, appropriate procedures as outlined in the relevant IMO Guidelines and relevant EU legislation and guidelines, supplemented by the associated Guidelines and Principles prepared by REMPEC, in order to facilitate the decision making when designating a place of refuge for ships in need of assistance; - b) that all Mediterranean States draw up, with medium priority, plans to deal with ships in distress, including, appropriate equipment and means, as required, and define the modalities of the response according to its nature and to the risk incurred; and c) to continue providing assistance to countries, which so request, to define procedures and draw up plans as specified in sub-objectives a) and b) above, and to assist them in raising funds, inter alia, from the IMO Integrated Technical Cooperation Programme.

+16 IMO resolution A.949(23).

-15 IMO resolution A.950 (23).
+17 IMO resolution A.950 (23).

-14 IMO resolution A.949(23).

-4.13 To examine the possibility of designating the Mediterranean Sea or parts thereof as a SOx emission control area under MARPOL Annex VI and effectively implement the existing energy efficiency measures
+4.15 To examine the possibility of designating the Mediterranean Sea or parts thereof as a SOx emission control area under MARPOL Annex VI and effectively implement the existing energy efficiency measures

-MARPOL Annex VI, adopted by the Protocol of 1997, as amended in 201116, regulates the prevention of air pollution from ships in general and, in particular, establishes more stringent limits for emissions of sulphur oxides (SOx), nitrogen oxides (NOx) and particulate matter from ship engine exhausts, and introduces a new chapter 4 with regulations on energy efficiency for ships.
+MARPOL Annex VI, adopted by the Protocol of 1997, as amended in 201118, regulates the prevention of air pollution from ships in general and, in particular, establishes more stringent limits for emissions of sulphur oxides (SOx), nitrogen oxides (NOx) and particulate matter from ship engine exhausts, and introduces a new chapter 4 with regulations on energy efficiency for ships.
 With respect to sulphur oxides (SOx), regulation 14 provides that the sulphur content of fuel oil shall not exceed 3.50% m/m, until 1 January 2020 when the limit will be reduced to 0.50% m/m depending on the outcome of a review, to be concluded in 2018, as to the availability of the required fuel oil.
 However, within SOx Emission Control Areas (ECA), where a higher level of protection is needed due, for instance, to the proximity of heavy shipping activity to populated areas or the susceptibility of a particular sea area to acidification, the limit is currently set at 0.10% m/m from 1 January 2015.
 To date, the North Sea, the Baltic Sea, the North American Area and the United States Caribbean Sea Area have been designated as ECA under MARPOL Annex VI.
-In addition to the requirements of MARPOL Annex VI as amended, the European Union has implemented sulphur limits under Directive 2005/33/EC.
+In addition to the requirements of MARPOL Annex VI as amended, the European Union has implemented sulphur limits under Directive 2005/33/EC and adopted the EU Sulphur Directive (2012/33/EU) according to which a 0.5% sulphur limit outside SOx ECAs will be mandatory in EU waters by 2020 and hence in part of the Mediterranean Sea.